Geoarbitrage is short for geographic arbitrage.

 Leveling up the Fun

-These are just some samples of geoarbitrage in daily life, but maybe you don't care about making the most of your money.
+These are just some samples of arbitrage fun in daily life, but maybe you don't care about making the most of your money.
 But what if geoarbitrage could also help you gain more freedom in this unfree world?